jamesPan3/UiPathNotes/Orchestrator.md

 - open the robot;
 - if the package has an update available, you will see an up arrow from which you can update it in your robot;
 - once this is done, you can run the process by clicking the 'Play icon'.

+# Assets
+## What are Assets?
+Assets are shared variables or credentials that are stored in the Orchestrator and used by the robots in different automation projects.
+They can be considered a data repository that the robots can access when running processes, based on clear instructions.

+There are four types of assets:
+- **Text** - the equivalent of String (it is not required to add quotation marks)
+- **Bool** - supports true or false values
+- **Integer** - stores only whole numbers
+- **Credential** - contains usernames and passwords that the Robot requires to execute particular processes, such as login details for SAP or SalesForce.

+## What are some business scenarios in which I will use Assets?
+- When data doesn't change from one execution of a process to another, so it doesn't make sense to assign it every time from the Parameters tab.
+At the same time, data that may change shouldn't be stored in the workflow;
+- Whenever robots need credentials to access applications in an automation scenario.
+The Credentials stored as Assets are encrypted with the AES 256 algorithm.

+## How are Assets created and used?
+In **Orchestrator**:
+- Assets can be created from the dedicated area;
+- The name and the data type have to be provided.
+By using the tabs, assets can be configured as follows:
+    - Single Value - can be accessed and used by all Robots;
+    - Value Per Robot - each value provided can be accessed only by the indicated Robot.
+- Assets can be modified or deleted from the same menu.

+In **Studio**:
+- For credentials, the 'Get Credential' activity has to be used;
+- For all the other types of assets, the 'Get Asset' activity is used.

+# Queues
+## What are Queues?
+Queues are containers that can hold an unlimited number of items.
+Queues in Orchestrator will store items and allow their distribution individually to robots for processing, and monitoring the status of the items based on the process outcomes.

+Working with Queues brings a series of advantages, especially for large automations with multiple types of elements underlined by a complex logic:
+- centralized depository of work items;
+- reporting capabilities at individual item level, as well as queue level;
+- effectiveness of item distribution process - anytime a robot becomes available, the queue item in line is dispatched;
+- unitary logic of item distribution - such as First In, First Out.

+## What are some business scenarios in which I will use Queues?
+Items in the Orchestrator Queues are known as transactions.
+They are meant to be indivisible units of work - a customer contract, an invoice, a complaint, and so on.

+Working with Queues is very useful for large automations mainly, where the number of items is high and the distribution process may become problematic.
+Consider the following examples:
+- New customer enrollment forms for a retail company - these may come from different sources (online, partners, own shops, call center) and having a smooth process of adding them to the processing line is crucial.
+Working with Queues will ensure that these are processed within the SLA time constraints;
+- The complaint process of a worldwide retailer, having contact centers in many locations across the world - working with Queues will ensure that the items are centralized in a single depository and distributed to the available resources as they become available.

+## Working with Queues
+Queues are easily created in Orchestrator.
+When they are created, queues are empty, but there are specific activities in the UiPath Studio to make the robots populate Queues.
+Bulk upload is also supported directly in Orchestrator, from .csv files.

+When creating a queue, you set the **maximum number of retries** (the number of times you want a queue item to be retried) and the **Unique Reference** field (select Yes if you want the transaction references to be unique).
+Once a queue was created, these settings can not be modified

+Queues are very important for the Dispatcher & Performer model, in which the two main stages of a process involving queues is separated:
+- the stage in which data is taken and fed into a queue in Orchestrator, from where it can be taken and processed by the robots.
+This is called Dispatcher;
+- the stage in which the data is processed, called Performer.

+Below are the main activities used to program the robots to work with queues:
+- **Add Queue Item** - When encountering this activity in a workflow, the robot will send an item to the designated Queue and will configure the time frame and the other parameters.
+- **Add Transaction Item** - The robot adds an item in the queue and starts the transaction with the status 'In progress'.
+The queue item cannot be sent for processing until the robot finalizes this activity and updates the status.
+- **Get Transaction Item** - Gets an item from the queue to process it, setting the status to 'In progress'.
+- **Postpone Transaction Item** - Adds time parameters between which a transaction must be processed.
+- **Set Transaction Progress** - Enables the creation of custom progress statuses for In Progress transactions.
+This can be useful for transactions that have a longer processing duration, and breaking down the workload will give valuable information.
+- **Set Transaction Status** - Changes the status of the transaction item to Failed (with an Application or Business Exception) or Successful.
+As a general approach, a transaction failed due to Application Exceptions will be retried, and a transactions failed due to Business Exceptions will not be retried.
+A Queue item can have one of the following statuses:
+    - New - just added to the queue with Add Queue Item (or the item was postponed or a deadline was added to it).
+    - In Progress - the item was processed with the Get Transaction Item or the Add Transaction Item activity;
+    - Failed - the item did not meet a business or application requirement within the project;
+    - Successful - the item was processed;
+    - Abandoned - the item remained in the In Progress status for a long period of time (approx. 24 hours) without being processed;
+    - Retried - the item failed with an application exception and was retried (at the end of the process retried, the status will be updated to a final one - Sucessful or Failed)
+    - Deleted - the item has been manually deleted from the Transactions page